MagnusThome/RejsaCAN-ESP32/What CAN library to use?/README.md

-There are many CAN libraries that work with the ESP32, here's the ones I've found so far.
+There are many CAN libraries that work with the ESP32, here are the ones I've found so far.

 - https://github.com/sandeepmistry/arduino-CAN